taskcluster/taskcluster-backup/README.md

 straightforward in an attempt to avoid bugs.

 0. A list of all accounts and tables managed by taskcluster-auth is fetched from that service and any tables we wish to ignore is filtered out.
-0. For each table, we fetch rows using fast-azure-storage in parallel up to a configurable concurrency.
+0. For each table in parallel up to a configurable concurrency, we fetch rows using fast-azure-storage.
 Each row is `JSON.stringified` and written to a stream.
 0. The stream is passed into zstd for compressions and then on to `s3.upload`.
 0. When everything is uploaded, we're done.